-11.7.1 18-Month Continuation Period
+18-Month Continuation Period

-When coverage ends because of a PEBB Member's termination of employment (other than for gross misconduct) or a reduction in hours, the continuation period for the PEBB Member and all covered Family Members will be 18 months from the date of the qualifying event, or the date coverage is lost, whichever is later.
+When coverage ends due to a Subscriber's termination of employment (other than for gross misconduct) or a reduction in hours, the continuation period for the Subscriber and all covered Family Members will be 18 months from the date of the qualifying event, or the date coverage is lost, whichever is later.

-11.7.2 29-Month Continuation Period
+29-Month Continuation Period

-If a Participant is disabled, continuation coverage for that qualified beneficiary and his or her covered Family Members may continue for up to 29 months from the date of the original qualifying event or loss of coverage, whichever is later.
+If a qualified beneficiary is disabled, continuation coverage for that qualified beneficiary and his or her covered Family Members may continue for up to 29 months from the date of the original qualifying event, or loss of coverage, whichever is later.
 The 29-month period applies only if the following conditions are met:

-The Social Security Administration (SSA) determines that the qualified beneficiary is disabled at any time prior to the qualifying event or during the first 60 days of COBRA continuation coverage; and The qualified beneficiary provides PEBB with a copy of the SSA determination within the initial 18-month continuation period and not later than 60 days after the SSA determination was issued.
+- The Social Security Administration (SSA) determines that the qualified beneficiary is disabled at any time prior to the qualifying event or during the first 60 days of COBRA continuation coverage; and - The qualified beneficiary provides SAIF Corporation with a copy of the SSA determination within the initial 18-month continuation period and not later than 60 days after the SSA determination was issued.

-The premium for COBRA continuation coverage may increase after the 18th month to 150 percent of the otherwise applicable amount.
+The premium for COBRA continuation coverage may increase after the 18th month to 150% of the otherwise applicable amount.

 If the SSA makes a final determination of non-disability, the qualified beneficiary must notify the COBRA Administrator within 30 days.
-Written notification of non-disability should be provided to: